aws-observability/application-signals-demo/README.md

 This code for sample application is intended for demonstration purposes only.
 It should not be used in a production environment or in any setting where reliability/security is a concern.

 # Prerequisite
-* A Linux or Mac machine with x86-64 (AMD64) architecture is required for building Docker images for the sample application.
+* A Linux machine with x86-64 (AMD64) architecture is required for building Docker images for the sample application.
 * Docker is installed and running on the machine.
 * AWS CLI 2.x is installed.
 For more information about installing the AWS CLI, see [Install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 * kubectl is installed - https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html